-As seen in Figure 15, the UTC dissemination accuracy achieves a very good performance level, with a constant offset of 3.42 ns, which is well below the [OS-SDD] MPL specification of 30 ns.
+As seen in Figure 15, the UTC dissemination accuracy achieves a very good performance level, being $\leq$ 4.32 ns.
+All figures are well below the [OS-SDD] MPL specification of 30 ns .

-Figure 16 shows the 95th percentile of the UTC frequency dissemination accuracy, also in this case computed accumulating measurement data over a single month .
+Figure 16 shows the 95th percentile of the UTC frequency dissemination accuracy, also in this case computed accumulating measurement data over a single month.